Anton-beep/web-crawler/README.md

     docker compose -f deployments/docker-compose-dev.yml up --build
     ```
    In this mode, all third-party containers will be deployed with ports forwarded to `localhost`.
-4. If you did not change the ports in `configs/.env`, then the web interface will be available at `http://localhost:85`.

 #### Setup